 Three years ago, the OHALAH program committee inaugurated an annual Halachah Panel at the conference.
 Starting with the second of these panels, we began to ask rabbis who had been students in our program to present the t’shuvot which were their final projects in the area of Rabbinic Texts.
 Each year, now entering the third, we have edited and presented three of these t’shuvot as we also begin to gather them for more public distribution.

 And, in the first three years, I gave a short introduction to the panel on the basics of Integral Halachah and why I agreed with Reb Zalman that this was a process to which at least some of us should contribute.
 I have now edited those three introductions into a single document, my personal introduction to this process, and offer it to you all.
+I have taken the liberty of adding it as a final chapter to our book Integral Halachah.

 Some of you may remember that Reb Zalman wrote in his introduction to the book Integral Halachah: Transcending and Including, that his thoughts on this subject were a beginning and not a final product.
 Thus, my small contribution can be seen as complementary to what the two of us printed in the book and the student t’shuvot also complement and add detail to the broad strokes of the earlier work.